Cirtos/SWC/README.md

 Most scripts are simple animation controllers or movement controls to pick up controls.

 Project unfortunately unfinished due to departure of artist.
-As such, scripts are not refactored or finished.
+As such, scripts are not refactored, but game is functional (and well received!)